-To report emergencies or to request an escort, dial 8599 from any campus phone.
-From your cell phone, dial 409-933-8599.
+To report emergencies dial 8599 from any campus phone.
+From your cell phone dial 409-933-8599.
+For security escorts, dial 8403 from any campus phone.
+From your cell phone, dial 409-933-8403.

 Education, Prevention, and Programming

 College of the Mainland will present educational awareness programs for new students and new employees, in addition to on-going awareness campaigns each academic year related to the awareness of sexual assault, dating violence, domestic violence, and stalking for all students and staff.